UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

 They convey the ’wildness’ of a place and their presence usually is an indicator that an ecosystem is intact as they are often the first species to disappear.

-They are great attractions to any travelers on a safari in Africa, particularly in the savannah of Eastern and Southern Africa, and draw large numbers visitor who travel to Uganda to witness these majestic animals in natural habitats.
+They are great attractions to any travelers on a safari in Africa, particularly in the savannah of Eastern and Southern Africa, and draw large numbers of visitors who travel to Uganda to witness these majestic animals in natural habitats.
 Below are some of the carnivorous animals in Uganda:

 - Spotted hyenas